 Students who wish to enroll in concurrent courses at another institution should consult their academic advisor before registration to secure a visiting student letter, and to ensure proper enrollment and recording of courses.
 Students in good standing who have earned a minimum of twelve hours may be able to cross-register at other universities in the Kentuckiana Metroversity consortium.
 Cross registration is permitted on a space-available basis at the discretion of the member institutions.
 The combined program of work in all institutions may not exceed the maximum course load permitted for students at the University of Louisville.
 Failure to follow these guidelines may result in loss of credit or in ineligibility to transfer the credits from the other schools toward the requirements for graduation.

 The University of Louisville uses an online web registration system.
-The schedule of courses for each term may be reviewed at.
+The schedule of courses for each term may be reviewed at Schedule of Classes.

 Students must first contact their graduate advisor or graduate program director to discuss course selections.
 Students in good standing and admitted without conditions may proceed with the registration process.
 If, however, a student has been admitted with conditions, or is in probationary status, the student must contact the graduate program director regarding the implications of the admission status.